 Fuel economy on my test model was around 37 mpg on the combined, some way off Fiats claimed 45.6 mpg.
 CO2 emissions with the addition of Stop/Start have come down from the last Ducato to 164g/km.
 I found that on the motorway I could get as much as 44 mpg but around town this fell to just under 30 mpg so my overall figure has been based on these readings.

 Any negatives ?
 The Fiat Ducato range does perhaps suffer from a confusing model line up & there may still be some of you reading this who perceive the Fiat brand to be of a lower build quality or not as reliable as some of it’s northern European competitors.
 In botchy cases, this is a fallacy.
 The Ducato is driven every day in Southern Europe, by thousands of customers & tackles it’s jobs in searing heat, often on badly maintained roads & in crowded urban areas & it seems highly unlikely that the drivers in tough cities such as Naples, would buy a Ducato if it was badly built or unreliable.
-In reality, the latest Ducato is an excellent van built for all seasons & it’s more than a match for the Citroens, Peugeots, Vauxhalls & Renaults in it’s sector & in this new guise, is not a million miles behind the new Ford Transit for quality.
+In reality, the latest Ducato is an excellent van built for all seasons & it’s more than a match for the Citroens, Peugeots, Vauxhalls & Renaults in it’s sector.

 As the old saying goes, you get what you pay for & in the Ducatos case you get an awfully big bang for your buck.